susanfung/inventory-management-system-r/README.md

 This is built in R Studio using R Shiny Dashboard.
 You can run the application by clicking "Run App" in R Studio.
 It will import the data from the spreadsheet.

-## To-do

-- next version
-    * [ ] Recreate the system using React to eliminate the need for data import from a spreadsheet.

 ALL RIGHTS RESERVED